joshLong145/Span/README.md

 its own shared buffer instance which is accessible from the generated `bridge` the bridge exports all wrapper functions for the given definition.

+## Running Web Assembly modules
 It's also possible to declare a `Web Assembly` file which can be interfaced with with in the worker context.

 Currently only supports `Golang` compiled WASM.
 Support will be added for WASM compiled and instated through module exports shall be added.